huggingface/accelerate/docs/source/quicktour.md

 > [!WARNING]
 > This step is *optional* but it is considered best practice to allow Accelerate to handle device placement.
 You could also deactivate automatic device placement by passing `device_placement=False` when initializing the [`Accelerator`].
 If you want to explicitly place objects on a device with `.to(device)`, make sure you use `accelerator.device` instead.
 For example, if you create an optimizer before placing a model on `accelerator.device`, training fails on a TPU.

+> [!WARNING]
+> Accelerate does not use non-blocking transfers by default for its automatic device placement, which can result in potentially unwanted CUDA synchronizations.
+You can enable non-blocking transfers by passing a [`~utils.dataclasses.DataLoaderConfiguration`] with `non_blocking=True` set as the `dataloader_config` when initializing the [`Accelerator`].
+As usual, non-blocking transfers will only work if the dataloader also has `pin_memory=True` set.
+Be wary that using non-blocking transfers from GPU to CPU may cause incorrect results if it results in CPU operations being performed on non-ready tensors.

 ```py
 device = accelerator.device
 ```